 The portions of the Constitution that deal with the High Courts and their judges, a few legislative lists, and the executive power of the States and the Union all needed to be amended to carry out the plan of States Reorganization.

 Q1.
-Which article of the constitution provides that it shall be the endeavor of every state to provide adequate facility for instruction in the mother tongue at the primary stage of education?
+Which article of the constitution provides that every state shall endeavour to provide adequate facility for instruction in the mother tongue at the primary stage of education?
 (UPSC 2001)

 (a) Article 349 (b) Article 350